Speediing/cpsc449A1/README.md

 # cpsc449A1
-All files are in the "partially done parser" folder
+All files are in the "ITWORKS" folder
 To run this program, compile shell.java:

  $ javac shell.java